-50. Ethical Foundation: The Belmont Report
+50. Ethical Foundation - The Belmont Report

-The Belmont Report, published in 1979 by the National Commission for the Protection of Human Subjects of Biomedical and Behavioral Research, provides the ethical foundation for the federal regulations for the protection of human research subjects.
+The Belmont Report, published in 1979 by the National Commission for the Protection of Human Subjects of Biomedical and Behavioral Research, provides the ethical foundation for the federal regulations for the protection of human research participants.
 The Report is summarized below.

 Respect for Persons